sebosp/s2protocol-rs/README.md

 # s2protocol-rs

 A nom parser for the Starcraft 2 Protocol Replay format.
-Additionally transduces through the replays to provide SC2ReplayState that keeps track of units, players, buildings, movement, units initialized and died.
+Provides Iterators to transist a minimal state machine through the game loops Keeping track of unit groups, upgrades, targets, etc.

 ## Motivation

 The goal is to learn how to parse binary files format with `nom` and to learn how the Starcraft 2 Replay file is so incredibly small for the amount of information it packs.